-One of the most common questions I receive is “WHAT SHOULD WE WEAR FOR THE PHOTOSHOOT?”
+One of the most common questions I receive is “WHAT SHOULD WE WEAR FOR OUR FAMILY PHOTOSHOOT?”

 The first and most important thing (and this is just a recommendation but believe me, a significant one) is to avoid big stamps, phrases, and neon colors.
 You’ll want smiles, bonding, and kisses to be the important things in the frame, and whatever that is visually disruptive will distract you from it.
 Phrases can make a huge difference in the visual story of your photos, so take this into account because it matters a lot.

 Soft neutrals work beautifully.
 Organic fabrics like pure cotton and linen photograph great.
 And avoiding pure black or white is also a great idea.

 But you don’t need to match clothes.
 Just try to avoid that if everybody is using soft tones, just one person is wearing a red or green shirt because they’ll get all the attention.

 A good tip if you have a baby: if you see your little treasure will be sleeping upon my arrival, I recommend you put them on the clothes you’ll want them to wear for the photoshoot before they fall asleep.
 That way, you don’t have to disrupt their sleep for the session.

 Still not sure about what to wear?
 Click here to read more about it (and to get some examples).